 In October 1991, we began another morning service in the newly renovated YMCA on Salisbury Road (where we are today).
 By spring 1994, one single service would not suffice and we began a second morning service as we were then over 600.

 In September 1999, a group of 200 were sent out to begin the ECC Island congregation meeting at the Hong Kong Exhibition and Convention Center.
 In April 2002, we adopted a "sister church" model to allow the Kowloon and Island congregations the freedom and autonomy to respond to their unique needs by having separate elder boards, financial and legal structures.
 Both congregations have continued to grow and evolve.
 In spring 2007, after many years of prayerful discussions, under the recommendations of the joint elder board, the membership approved the Island congregation to become Island ECC, a separate and independent church, which took effect in September 2007.

-The Kowloon congregation retains the name of ECC and has grown to over 900 on Sundays.
-We continue to uphold the core values of Worship, Nurture, Community and Outreach in reaching more people with the Gospel and making more disciples for our Lord Jesus Christ.
+The Kowloon congregation retains the name of ECC and continues to uphold the core values of Worship, Nurture, Community and Outreach in reaching more people with the Gospel and making more disciples for our Lord Jesus Christ.